fmalina/revisions-blocl/activism/thinkinginsystems.md

 **If something is ugly, say so.
-If it is tacky, inappropriate, out of proportion, unsustainable, morally degrading, ecologically impoverishing, or humanly demeaning, don’t let it pass.
-Don’t be stopped by the “if you can’t define it and measure it, I don’t have to pay attention to it” ploy.
+If it is tacky, inappropriate, out of proportion, unsustainable, morally degrading, ecologically impoverishing, or humanly demeaning, don't let it pass.
+Don't be stopped by the “if you can't define it and measure it, I don't have to pay attention to it” ploy.
 No one can define or measure justice, democracy, security, freedom, truth, or love.
 No one can define or measure any value.
-But if no one speaks up for them, if systems aren’t designed to produce them, if we don’t speak about them and point toward their presence or absence, they will cease to exist.**
+But if no one speaks up for them, if systems aren't designed to produce them, if we don't speak about them and point toward their presence or absence, they will cease to exist.**

 **One of the worst ideas humanity ever had was the interest rate, which led to the further ideas of payback periods and discount rates, all of which provide a rational, quantitative excuse for ignoring the long term.
-The official time horizon of industrial society doesn’t extend beyond what will happen after the next election or beyond the payback period of current investments.
+The official time horizon of industrial society doesn't extend beyond what will happen after the next election or beyond the payback period of current investments.
 The time horizon of most families still extends farther than that—through the lifetimes of children or grandchildren.
 Many Native American cultures actively spoke of